GLOBAL MARKETS-Shares flat as policy optimism cools

 coming more round to a more skeptical view of whether they can

-economies are and how difficult it is to make the fiscal and
+are, and how difficult it is to make the fiscal and structural

 In a further sign of Europe's worsening economic conditions,